 Address: Pasaje Mozart y O.O.
 Corbatta, Avellaneda, Provincia de Buenos Aires

-Tickets are usually also available on the day of the match at the gates of the stadium.
+Tickets are usually also available on the day of the match at the ticket windows of the stadium.

 For more information call +54 4502 7396 or email email@example.com.